Leaderboard

 5 points

-I swithered long and hard between going to watch the Broxburn game where they could clinch the title and the Edinburgh v Blackburn game where everything was on the line for the visitors re getting to the Premier League - the latter won out as I suspected Broxburn had an easy task and it turned out to be so.
+22. I swithered long and hard between going to watch the Broxburn game where they could clinch the title and the Edinburgh v Blackburn game where everything was on the line for the visitors re getting to the Premier League - the latter won out as I suspected Broxburn had an easy task and it turned out to be so.
 So, Paties Road.
 The hosts were apparently top notch last week against Heriot-Watt, which set up the Blackburn game as the weekends most important encounter and you could see just why they’d managed to lance the university’s hopes by the way they got in and about Blackburn in the first half.
 However, they couldn’t turn that early prominence into a goal and a great double save early in the second half by the visiting keeper laid the foundation for a comfortable and deserving win for the visitors - timing is everything and boy did they not time their run to fifth place and ‘promotion’ perfectly?!
 As an aside, I felt a little bit voyeuristic at the end when, on leaving, I saw who I later learned was Blackburn’s President/Chairman in what seemed two genuinely emotional embraces with two ladies who I’m guessing were also involved with the Club.
 You could see just how much it meant to each of them and it is exactly this commitment that should draw more people to the game at this level.
-I might even try to get along more often myself now!5 points
+I might even try to get along more often myself now!

-Not sure if this should be in TV and Movies.
+24. Not sure if this should be in TV and Movies.
 I found a YouTube channel a while ago that makes simulations of incidents involving planes in the last half century.
 Most are crashes but not all, some near misses etc. It is made by pilots, simulates the.movements of the planes accurately, explains the background to each, event itself and aftermath.
 They are magnificent videos and I find them absolutely mesmerising.
 Love the music too.
-Here are a couple of my favourites, nervous fliers might not want to watch the first one4 points
+Here are a couple of my favourites, nervous fliers might not want to watch the first one

 4 points